 Something I see popup now and then, UTM tags on internal links seem to be one of the more popular solutions for tracking internal link campaigns.

-They drive me crazy sometimes, as they’re never fun trying to clean up.
+They drive me crazy sometimes, as UTM for internal links is never fun trying to clean up.

 Not only does the link not point to the primary page you’d like to rank, it also messes with your GA tracking data.